 For more information about standards, see our detailed standards page.

 Generally, you can do everything yourself because the CE marking procedure is one of self-certification.
 The only cases where it is not possible for the manufacturer/importer to do everything themselves are when the relevant directives specifically state that a Notified Body must be involved in the assessment of the products.
 These are organisations designated by national governments of the member states as being competent to make independent judgments about whether or not a product complies with the essential safety requirements laid down by the directives.
 However, you may find it beneficial to engage the services of Conformance Ltd (or another consultancy) to help you through the process.

 What does the CE logo mean?

 The CE logo is affixed to the product at the end of the CE marking process and is a declaration by the manufacturer/importer that the product meets the essential requirements of any applicable CE marking directives.
 It has a specific format and must be kept in the correct proportion and have a minimum height of 5mm.
 You can download the logo in various formats and find out a little more about it on our CE logo page.

 What does Conformance do?

-Conformance is an independent consultancy that specialises in assisting manufactuers and importers to correctly navigate the CE marking procedure and ensure they have met all their obligations.
-There is significant effort and time required to understand the CE marking procedure and to correctly fulfill the requirements contained in it.
+Conformance is an independent consultancy that specialises in assisting manufacturers and importers to correctly navigate the CE marking procedure and ensure they have met all of their obligations.
+There is significant effort and time required to understand the CE marking procedure and to correctly fulfil the requirements contained in it.
 As an alternative to doing this "in-house", Conformance can offer a very competitive and complete service.
-However, as CE marking is a self-certification procedure, Conformance can only assist companies to fulfill their obligations - it cannot, for instance, sign Declarations of Conformity on behalf of its clients.
+However, as CE marking is a self-certification procedure, Conformance can only assist companies to fulfil their obligations - it cannot, for instance, sign Declarations of Conformity on behalf of its clients.

 For a full description of the services we offer, please see our services.